carlescn/scRNAseq-tools/README.md

 - **`--manifest-path` (optional):**
   path to the manifest file.
-  The manifest file must cointain 3 tab-separated columns:
+  The manifest file must cointain 3 tab-separated columns: cDNA.fastq [TAB] BarCode.fastq [TAB] ID

-  Read1filename [TAB] Read2filename [TAB] ID
+  where:
-  - Read2 contain the barcode reads (CB+UMI).
+  - cDNA.fastq contains the cDNA reads,
-  - Read1 contain the cDNA reads, and
+  - BarCode.fastq contains the barcode reads (CB+UMI), and
-  - ID is an arbitrary identifier name
+  - ID is an arbitrary identifier name.
   *Default: $PWD/data/fastq/manifest*
 - **`--run-individually`:**
   set to run one STARsolo instance for every line in the manifest.